 This tutorial shows how to add a knit waistband to the vest from the Campbell Jacket and Vest PDF sewing pattern.
-PLEASE NOTE: the free Basic Campbell Vest has now been retired.
-There is a 20% off code for the Campbell Jacket and Vest available on the original Basic Campbell Vest page.
+PLEASE NOTE: the free Basic Campbell Vest and Campbell Jacket patterns have now been retired.

 This technique can be used in exactly the same way to add a knit waistband to the jacket as well. (all closure options will work, including zipper)